xMestas/pyMARS/README.md

 ## Overview
 _**Py**thon-based (chemical kinetic) **M**odel **A**utomatic **R**eduction **S**oftware (pyMARS) implements multiple techniques for reducing the size and complexity of detailed chemical kinetic models._

-pyMars takes a system of compounds (species) in a combustion reaction, forms a weighted graph (created manually), and simplifies the reaction by removing species and checking against a user-specified error range.
+pyMars takes a system of species in a combustion reaction, forms a weighted graph (created manually), and simplifies the reaction by removing species and checking against a user-specified error range.
+Error percentages are calculated via difference in autoignition delay between the original and reduced models.

-- Auto Ignition Delay = time of explosion
-- occurs on x axis with a spike in temperature
-- The solutions object has an array of species, which each have an array of reactions.
+The solutions object has an array of species, which each have an array of reactions.

 #### Sensitivity Analysis
 Does not run when there are no species in limbo--"limbo" is defined as any species in the reduced model with a direct interaction coefficient less than the specified epsilon star value.